 The Hartford Convention Resolutions

-The Federalist leaders at the 1814 Hartford Convention went to great lengths to avoid the convention being centered around secession.
-The Massachusetts legislature specifically did not select popular radicals that were known to be in favor of secession as delegates to the convention.
+The Federalist leaders at the 1814 Hartford Convention went to great lengths to avoid secession as the main topic.
+The Massachusetts legislature specifically did not select popular radicals that were in favor of secession as delegates to the convention.

 The Hartford Convention instead was to mainly focus on the coordinated defense of New England, with lesser discussions on constitutional reforms.
 The convention’s aims reversed priorities upon the news that Great Britain and the United States were close to peace terms on December 1st.

 Even though peace was close, the New England delegates nevertheless met for the convention in Hartford from December 15, 1814 to January 5, 1815.
-No one knows for certain what exactly was discussed.
+No one knows for certain what exactly the members discussed.

 The meetings were held behind closed doors and delegates were sworn to secrecy over the topics of discussion.
-No notes were taken, unlike at other high profile conventions of the time.
+Delegates took no notes, unlike at other high profile conventions of the time.

 President Madison heard word that Federalist leaders were meeting in secret and grew worried over the threat of secession or a separate peace with Britain.
 To learn more Madison sent a federal officer2 to Hartford to gather information regarding the purposes and intent of the convention.